oracle-livelabs/adb/json/mongodb-api/provision/provision.md

 6. Administrator credential creation:

     - __Password and Confirm Password__ - Specify the password for ADMIN user of the service instance and confirm the password.

-    The password must meet the following requirements:
-    - The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.
-    - The password cannot contain the username.
-    - The password cannot contain the double quote (") character.
-    - The password must be different from the last 4 passwords used.
-    - The password must not be the same password that is set less than 24 hours ago.
-    - Re-enter the password to confirm it.
-Make a note of this password.

-    Later stages of this LiveLab will be easier if you avoid any of the characters / : ? # [ ] and @ in your password.

     ![Enter password and confirm password.](./images/administration.png " ")